fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 \end{gathered}
 $$

-Here, $pos$ denotes the position of a word (or token) in the sequence, $d_{model}$ is the dimensionality of the model's embeddings (e.g., $d_{model} = 512$ used in the original paper), and $i \in \{0, 1, 2, \dots, d_{model} - 1 \}$ indexes the embedding dimensions.
-The goal of positional embedding is to transform a one-dimensional position index into a high-dimensional vector representation, enabling it to be directly added to the token embedding.
-Note that, the positional representation should satisfy the following criteria:
+Here, $pos$ denotes the position of a word (or token) in the sequence, $d\_{\textrm{model}}$ is the dimensionality of the model's embeddings (e.g., $d_{\textrm{model}} = 512$ used in the paper), and $i \in \{0, 1, 2, \dots, d_{\textrm{model}} - 1 \}$ indexes the embedding dimensions.
+The goal of positional embedding is to transform a one-dimensional position index into a high-dimensional embedding representation, enabling it to be directly added to the token embedding.
+Note that the positional representation should satisfy the following criteria:

 - **Uniqueness**: Each index (i.e., word position in a sentence) should be mapped to a unique embedding.
 - **Consistency**: The relative distance between any two positions should remain consistent, regardless of the total sequence length.
 - **Generalization**: The embedding scheme should generalize to longer sequences beyond those seen during training, without requiring retraining or architectural changes.
 Additionally, the embedding values should remain bounded to ensure numerical stability.
 - **Determinism**: The positional encoding must be deterministic, producing the same output for the same input every time.

-If you're interested in how the sine-cosine positional encoding satisfies the above criteria, please refer to references [4] and [5] for detailed explanations.
+> If you're interested in how the sine-cosine positional encoding satisfies the above criteria, please refer to references [4] and [5] for detailed explanations.

-In this blog, we’ll focus on implementing positional embeddings.
-When I first encountered the concept, I was confused by the roles of `pos` and `i` in the formula.
+When I first encountered the positional embedding, I was confused by the roles of `pos` and `i` in the equation.
 Let’s walk through an example to clarify.
-Consider the sentence *"New York is a city"*.
-Suppose we want to compute the positional embedding for the word *"city"*.
-Since *"city"* is the fourth word in the sequence (with zero-based indexing), its position index is 3.
+Given the sentence `"New York is a city"`, suppose we want to compute the positional embedding for the word `"city"`.
+Since `"city"` is the fourth word in the sequence (with zero-based indexing), its position index is 3.
 We set $\text{pos} = 3$ and $d_{\text{model}} = 512$.

 According to the sinusoidal positional encoding scheme, the values at even-numbered dimensions are computed using the sine function, while the values at odd-numbered dimensions use the cosine function.
-This maps the position index 3 to a unique 512-dimensional embedding vector.
+This maps the position index 3 to a unique 512-dimensional positional embedding.

-If you're still unsure how positional embeddings work, try running the following code snippet:
+If you're still unsure how positional embeddings work, try running the following code:

 ```python
 class PositionalEncoding(nn.Module):